Aberdare Girls' School

 Aberdare Girls' School was a state secondary school for girls aged 11–18 in the town of Aberdare, Rhondda Cynon Taf, Wales.
 It closed in July 2014.

 History

-The school was founded as an Intermediate Girls' school, and the building was opened in 1908.
+The school was founded as an Intermediate Girls' school, and the building was opened in 1913.
 It became a secondary school for girls aged 11 to 18.

 Structure

 There were approximately 700 pupils on the school roll, of whom around 100 were in the sixth form, at the school's closure in 2014.
 The school occupied two sites, with pupils in years 7 and 8 in the Lower School in Y Gadlys, and those in years 9 to 13 in the Upper School in Plasdraw.

 Most pupils came from the town of Aberdare, with some travelling from Glynneath, Treorchy and Mountain Ash.

 Bangle controversy

-In 2007, the school attracted media coverage across Britain after it excluded a student, Sarita Watkins-Singh, for wearing a kara, a bangle that symbolised her Sikh faith.
+In 2007, the school attracted media coverage across Britain after it excluded a student, Sarika Watkins-Singh, for wearing a kara, a bangle that symbolised her Sikh faith.
 The student and her family took legal action.
 In January 2008, Rhondda Cynon Taf County Borough Council informed school governors that it would not provide the school with any further financial assistance, and said that this was in response to the school pursuing the case.
 The human rights organisation 'Liberty' claimed that the school was in violation of the Race Relations Act 1976, the Equality Act 2006.
 In July 2008, Watkins-Singh won her case when the high court determined that the school was guilty of indirect discrimination.
 The school said that she would be welcome back at the school if she so desired.